-- This character is short, shorter then everyone else in the cast, they can't go on rollercoasters, are nearly a head shorter, and they are frequently mistaken for a child, that's how short they are.
-In extreme cases their shortness makes them unable to function in the world and causes them to frequently get accidentally kicked in crowds, unable to get to high places or other such things.
+- These characters are short, shorter than everyone else in the cast, they can't go on rollercoasters, are nearly a head shorter, and they are frequently mistaken for a child, that's how short they are.
+In extreme cases their shortness makes them unable to function in the world and causes them to frequently get accidentally kicked in crowds, unable to get to high places, or a target of constant bullying.
 They sometimes compensate for this.
 In certain cases, the short characters will learn An Aesop that sometimes there are advantages to being small, such as being able to get inside a tight space.
 Most common targets of a "Down Here!"
 Shot.

-- This character is tall, they tower over people, nearly a head taller, they constantly bump their heads on low objects (or high objects!), couldn't fit in tight spaces, and have trouble finding clothes that fit.
-This is much more common in females than males due to how short height is associated with feminity.
+- These characters are tall, they tower over people, nearly a head taller, they constantly bump their heads on low objects (or high objects!), couldn't fit in tight spaces, and have trouble finding clothes that fit.
+This is much more common in women than men due to how petiteness is associated with femininity.

 - Sachi Hayashi from the College arc of K-On! frequently shows a sensitivity to her own height, almost to the point of Single-Issue Wonk whenever words like "height," "tall," and "big" are brought up.
 One of her Character Tics is crouching lower when she starts to get shy.

-- Azumanga Daioh: Chiyo and Sakaki cover both ends: the first is a Grade Skipper so she's a lot shorter than the rest of the cast, which is inconvenient, but she doesn't really worry about it.
+- Azumanga Daioh: Chiyo and Sakaki cover both ends: The first is a Grade Skipper so she's a lot shorter than the rest of the cast, which is inconvenient, but she doesn't really worry about it.
 The second is a Huge Schoolgirl with the usual too-tall complex.

-- In Dragon Ball, Commander Red of the Red Ribbon Army was so angsty about his height that intended to use the eponymous objects, not to complete his world takeover, but to wish himself taller.
+- Commander Red of the Red Ribbon Army was so angsty about his height that intended to use the eponymous objects, not to complete his world takeover, but to wish himself taller.

 - This is the reason Aisaka Taiga (who is one of THE biggest examples of the Tiny Tyrannical Girl) of Toradora! does NOT like being called the "Palmtop Tiger."